How to Engrave a Cutting Board

 Supplies

-Note: If you have a CO2 laser machine, like the xTool P2, you can achieve the same results in an even shorter amount of time.
-I have a tutorial on laser cutting acrylic with a P2 machine if you want to learn more.
+Note: If you have a CO2 laser machine, like the xTool P2, you can achieve the same results in even less time.
+Check out my tutorial on laser-cutting acrylic to learn more about the P2.

 Shop for Engravable Cutting Boards